 All permitted hunters are required to submit an online Harvest Report and Survey within 24 hours of harvest.
 You will need your MDWFP Customer Number (located on your Alligator Possession Permit) and your date of birth to login.
 For each alligator harvested you will need all of the information which is listed on your Harvest Report Card.
-You may login at anytime to update your Report and Survey, if needed.
+You may login at any time to update your Report and Survey, if needed.

-- Go to mdwfp.com/alligator to complete the Harvest Report and Survey. - The Report is required even if you did not hunt. - The Report is required even if you did not harvest an alligator. - The Report deadline is 24 hours after season closes.
+- Go to mdwfp.com/wildlife-hunting/wildlife-species-program/alligator-program to complete the Harvest Report and Survey or via the Mobile App. - The Report is required even if you did not hunt. - The Report is required even if you did not harvest an alligator. - The Report deadline is 24 hours after season closes.